 As compared to the inorganic source, organic trace minerals are more stable in low pH environments due to the formation of organic ligands.
 They are expected to have less antagonisms and greater uptake in the small intestines (Leeson and Summers, 2001).
 The greater digestibility and bioavailability of organic trace minerals allows the producer to achieve similar or improved performance with reduced inclusion rates (Richards et al., 2010; Liu et al., 2014).
 Some studies have shown organic trace minerals could boost immune response, alleviate oxidative stress, enhance bone development and strength, and improve sow reproductive performance (Peters and Mahan, 2008; Richards et al., 2010; She et al., 2017; Liao et al., 2018).
-However, these responses have been inconsistent, a majority of pigs are fed inorganic trace minerals in North America (Flohr et al., 2016).
+However, these responses have been inconsistent.
 One exception is organic selenium, which has a broader acceptance especially in sow and boar diets.